danielsaidi/website_danielsaidi/_posts/2018/2018-08-26-automate-your-macbook-setup.md

 tags:	osx macbook homebrew rubygems npm automation
 ---

-In this post, I'll describe how I have automated setting up a new MacBook from scratch, using a convenient, modular, extensible Terminal script.
+In this post, I'll describe how you can automate setting up a new MacBook using a modular and extensible terminal script.
+The original post can be found [here](https://medium.com/@danielsaidi/automate-your-macbook-setup-297e9cf3d148).

 ## Why automate?

 I (and many system developers with me) prefer to automate as many parts of the development process as possible.
-Some reasons for automating are to reduce the amount of repetetive, manual work (which quickly becomes tedious), reduce the risk of human error and increase the reliability of the entire system process, including testing, continous integration, release management etc.
+Some reasons for this are to reduce the amount of repetitive, manual work (which quickly becomes tedious), reduce the risk of human error and increase the reliability of the entire process, including testing, continous integration, release management etc.

-One thing that I did not automate until quite recently, however, was to setup a MacBook for development from scratch.
-Sure, it doesn't take too long to do it manually, but it's pretty tedious to remember all tools and applications that you need.
+One thing that I however did NOT automate until recently, was to setup a new MacBook for development.
+Doing this manually is time consuming, tiresome, error prone and just not fun.
+It's also tedious to remember all the tolls and apps that you need.
 Without automation, you'll be filling out gaps for weeks.

-With automation, however, I can take a clean MacBook and setup everything within a matter of minutes, making the setup time basically linear to the speed of my Internet connection.
-I still have to install some apps manually, like Xcode and apps from the Mac App Store, but that's nothing compared to having to do so for every single thing you need to install.
+With automation, however, you can setup a new MacBook within minutes, basically making the setup time linear to the speed of your Internet connection.
+I still have to install some apps manually, like Xcode and apps from the Mac App Store, but that's nothing compared to before.

-## System Tools on which I base my script
+## Tools on which I base my script

 Before I show you the script that I have put together to solve this problem, let me first go through some of the tools that I base the script on.
-These tools are great even if you don't automate anything, and will simplify your life.
-I really recommend you to check them out, if you haven't already.
+These tools are great and will simplify your life.
+I really recommend you to check them out.

 * [Homebrew](https://brew.sh) is a package manager (one of several) for OSX.
 It makes it super easy to install new system tools on your Mac.